 Single Sign On is an extension of the Edwiser Bridge plugin.
 Hence, the Edwiser Bridge plugin will have to be installed on your website before you get started.
 You can download your free copy of Edwiser Bridge from wordpress.org.

 I have some license related questions

 Every license you purchase is valid for one year, during which you will receive free support and updates.
 After the license expires you will still be able to use the plugin, but will not receive support or updates.
-To continue receiving support and updates, you will have to renew the license at 30% discount.
+To continue receiving support and updates, you will have to renew the license of the plugin.

 The license for the Single Sign On extension is valid only for a single website.

 No. The license key that is provided in the purchase receipt is only for the plugin that will be installed on WordPress.